JSorngard/compile_time_sort/README.md

 Arrays and slices of `bool`s, `u8`s, and `i8`s are sorted with counting sort while arrays of other types are sorted with quicksort.

-This implementation is usable on stable before the [`const_trait_impl`](https://github.com/rust-lang/rust/issues/67792) feature is stabilized, but that means that it unfortunately can not be generic, and so there are separate functions for every primitive type.
+This implementation is usable on Rust version 1.59.0, before the [`const_trait_impl`](https://github.com/rust-lang/rust/issues/67792) feature is stabilized.
+This means that it unfortunately can not be generic, and so there are separate functions for every primitive type.

 Functions with the naming convention `into_sorted_*_array` take an array by value,